Olasunbo/inst377team5.github.io/Final.md

 The stakeholders are the children and adults of PG County.
 Our aim is to help students find libraries near them, but are website open to all residents for use.
 Residents, students, and visitors to PG County can all benefit from our service.
+Our service is aimed to be cross-bowser compliant.
+This means that it can be accessed for any browser.

 #### Data